Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Criterion for detecting trapped electrons in a computer simulation

 \section{Criterion for detecting trapped electrons in a computer simulation}

-As mentioned in Section \ref{sec:Intro}, in \FMD simulations, the particle trajectories are solved by accounting for the Coulombian interaction between all particles in the plasma.
+As discussed above, in \FMD simulations, the particle trajectories are solved by accounting for the Coulombian interaction between all particles in the plasma.
 As the simulation evolves, it becomes possible that the binding energy (negative) between an electron and an ion becomes too large - in absolute value - with respect to their kinetic energies (positive), so that the electron becomes \textit{trapped} by the ion.
+In that case the electron becomes bound and its trajectory follows an orbit around the ion.
 The two particles in this pair can therefore no longer be considered free and must be labeled as a neutral atom, or as an ion with a positive charge lower than that of the free ion.

 This circumstance was extensively discussed in our previous work \cite{gigosos2018}, where we developed a statistical model for the equilibrium of the simulated plasma, taking into account the process of electron capture and release by the ions (recombination and ionization respectively).
+The model developed in that work, perfectly reproduced what is observed in the simulation, thus permitting the correct identification of the number of free electrons in the plasma, considering that these \textit{trapped} electrons do not contribute to its value.
 For this model, it was necessary to establish a clear criterion to determine when an electron-ion pair must be considered bound, and when those particles must be considered free.
 While in \citet{gigosos2018} ions of charge $+e$ were used (where $e$ is the electron charge), in this work we are interested in plasmas with charge $+Ze$, with $Z>1$.
 The purpose of this work is then to extend this criterion to situations in which the number of trapped electrons can exceed $1$.

 The need for such a criterion is obvious.
 In the simulations, it is necessary that the density of free electrons is a given value (generally predetermined).
 To calculate such value, one needs to \textit{count} the electrons that are really free in the simulated plasma.
 This number does not match that of the electrons included in the calculations, since some of them will become bound to the ions.